korntewin/gpt-tkn-analyzer/README.md

 # Set up

-To reproduce this project on your local machine, I recommend to use [rye](https://rye-up.com/) as a package manager and also a python version management.
+To reproduce this project on your local machine, I recommend to use [rye](https://rye-up.com/) as a package and also a python version management tool.
 Personally recommended to use `uv` as package installer for `rye` for blazingly fast package resolving & installing using Rust!

 After you have `rye` installed: